truemagic-coder/solana-agent/README.md

 * Agents can only call one tool per response
 * Agents choose the best tool for the job
-* Tools do not use OpenAI function calling
+* Solana Agent doesn't use OpenAI function calling (tools) as they don't support async functions
-* Tools are async functions
+* Solana Agent tools are async functions

-### Plugin Tool Example
+### Internet Search (Plugin Example)

 `pip install sakit`